Hi there! Welcome to my little writing corner.

 Writing for Children: Poetry Award

 On one working day in 1993, I again had the urge to write humorous children’s poetry.
-Verses literally began tumbling into my head as I was answering the office phones.
+Verses literally began tumbling into my head as I was answering the office phone.
 Three months later I had ended up with approx. 120 poems.
-In 1993 I won first prize (Children’s poetry category) in the 1993 OZ waves Award and University of Queensland Press Book Prizes for my humorous poem, Magpie Mania (under pen name, Jean Ross).
+In 1993, I won first prize (Children’s poetry category) in the 1993 OZ waves Award and University of Queensland Press Book Prizes for my humorous poem, Magpie Mania (under pen name, Jean Ross).
 My prize was a book.
 I was so chuffed AND it still takes pride of place in my library.
 Also as a former canoeist I had my poem, Come ‘n Try Canoeing published in the Queensland Canoe Federation Inc. Magazine May/June 1993.

 I began exploring different story ideas and began illustrating again and joined some Writers’ groups to keep in touch with latest news and competitions.
 By this time the writing bug was well underway and in 2000 I completed my Diploma in Writing course.
-(Yes, it took ten years to complete but I was determined to finish it – unfortunately other ‘life things’ got in the way).
+(Yes, it took ten years to complete but I was determined to finish it).

 In 2004, (wow, where had the time flown!) and having gone through a number of career changes, I felt that this was the time to begin a new chapter and actively pursue my writing.